darcato/epicsmng/README.md

 + ```epicsmng configureioc [-C <path>]  <conf_file>```

    This command configures an ioc to use the specified configuration.
 The ioc is specified by its TOP folder path, via the ```-C``` option or by executing the script in the TOP folder.
 Then the file ```configure/RELEASE``` is set with the paths to the compiled modules, relative to the $(TOP) macro.
-Furthermore the file *App/src/Makefile (where * stands for each application installed in the ioc) is modified to add the corresponding dbd and libs.
+Furthermore, the file *App/src/Makefile (where * stands for each application installed in the ioc) is modified to add the corresponding dbd and libs.

 + ```epicsmng listmodules```